Meet Our Board Members

 General Manager

 Jeff Hubbell grew up in Laramie, Wyoming, and loves it here.
 He graduated from UW with a Bachelor in Art, with a focus in painting.
 He has contributed to the Laramie Mural Project, specifically “Prairie Dog Town” and the “Gill Street” murals.
-His wife and him own Atmosphere Mountainworks, and manage a small sustainable farm called Planet Laramie Farm.
-He started at Big Hollow in 2010.
-He has enjoyed being apart of the Co-op and the Downtown Communities success and growth.
+He and his wife own Atmosphere Mountainworks, another downtown business focused on locally produced goods.
+He started at Big Hollow in 2010 and has enjoyed being a part of the Co-op and the Downtown Communities success and growth.

 Alex Ewing